johannesholmberg/archive.holmberg.io/notebook/_posts/2012-08-02-the-importance-of-experimentation.md

 - /article/the-importance-of-experimentation/
 ---

-<p class="intro" markdown="1">**There** are times in my life when I stop and think.
+There are times in my life when I stop and think.
 About what I'm doing at the moment.
 About things I have in my life.
 About how I use them and why.
-It really helps me to make good decisions.</p>
+It really helps me to make good decisions.

 It is when I stop and think that I get ideas.
 About how to try things differently.